asbjornenge/asbjornenge.github.com/wwc/dock_in_the_clouds.md

 ## The Cloud Server

 Pick a cloud, any cloud.

 We'll stick with an Ubuntu 12.04 LTS on [AWS](http://aws.amazon.com/) EC2, but feel free to choose [digitalocean](https://www.digitalocean.com/) or any other supplier and/or linux distribution.

-Create your VPS (follow provider instructions) and log in using ssh.
+Create your VPS (follow provider instructions) and log in.

 	$ ssh <cloud_server_ip>